-In this blog, Aaron Carpenter, Senior Editor at Huble Digital, explains how removing friction from marketing and sales can enable businesses to sell better and win more business.
+In this blog, we explain how removing friction from marketing and sales can enable businesses to sell better and win more business.

-The sun may have set on 2019, but the indelible words of Brian Halligan at HubSpot's INBOUND event are still ringing in our ears.
+The indelible words of Brian Halligan at HubSpot's INBOUND event are still ringing in our ears.

 “Dollars flow where the friction is low.” – Brian Halligan, CEO, HubSpot.